timlines/FAA107/1_HeavierThanAir/1-3_HTA_Forces.md

 "Stabile" should be "stable", should be prounced as "stable"
 Stable is spelled incorrectly twice.

-"An aircraft that is stable tends to regain its equilibrium orientation when disturbed from it.
+"A stable aircraft tends to regain its equilibrium orientation when disturbed from it."

-For a stable aircraft osculation's away from equilibrium tend to be damped."
+"For a stable aircraft, osculations away from equilibrium tend to be damped."

 ## Slide 21: